yshavit/effesvm_j/notes/bytecode.md

 ### goto _N_

 Moves the program counter to the specified opcode.
-The opcode is an absolute number, 0-indexed, representing an op in the current method.
-For instance, `goto 0` goes to the first opcode in the method (ie, the opcode represented by the first line of the method body), `goto 3` goes to the fourth, etc.
+The opcode is an absolute number, 0-indexed, representing an op in the current function.
+For instance, `goto 0` goes to the first opcode in the function (ie, the opcode represented by the first line of the function body), `goto 3` goes to the fourth, etc.

 ### goif _N_